 - Have I recorded what, when and how much medicine was given?

-Parents and carers can follow some simple steps to ensure they give over-the-counter pain-relieving medicines to children safely and effectively:
+Parents and carers can follow some simple steps to ensure they give over-the-counter pain-relieving medicines to children safely and effectively.
+These include:

 - Always check the active ingredient in a medicine to ensure you’re not doubling up with another medicine that contains the same active ingredient.